Comparing a radiation damage model for avalanche photodiodes through in-situ observation of CubeSat based devices

 Satellites face environmental hazards such as launch conditions, vacuum, frequent large temperature cycles, and space radiation.
-Radiation in the form of highly energetic particles (electrons, protons, ions, and neutrons) can damage spacecraft electronics and components.
+Radiation from energetic particles (electrons, protons, ions, and neutrons) can damage spacecraft electronics and components.
 Radiation in Low Earth Orbit (Fig.~\ref{regions_radiation}) is mostly due to electrons and protons trapped by the Earth's magnetic field in the Van Allen radiation belt~\cite{spenvis_background}.
 Their density strongly depends on the inclination and altitude of the satellite's orbit.
-Since CubeSats are constrained by size, weight, and power, it is crucial to understand the radiation shielding capabilities of various materials and how the space radiation can damage payload instruments.
+The orientation of a spacecraft is also important to consider as the flux of space radiation may assume an angular distribution, whereby more radiation can be received from a certain direction due to the East-West effect \cite{spaceraddirectionality,eastwesteffect}.
+Since CubeSats are constrained by size, weight, and power, it is crucial to understand various materials' radiation shielding capabilities and how space radiation can damage internal instruments.